Skip to content

 Overview

-Kafka is a distributed messaging queue based on the publish-subscribe model, developed by LinkedIn.
+Kafka is a distributed messaging queue based on the publish-subscribe model developed by LinkedIn.
 It is a real-time data processing system that can scale horizontally.
-Like middleware such as RabbitMQ and RocketMQ, Kafka has several key features:
+Like RabbitMQ, RocketMQ, and other MIDDLEWARE, it has several key features:

 • Asynchronous processing